Last Updated on 19 July 2022

 After two years with a company, employees are likely subject matter experts (“SME’s”) in their roles.
 Some are content to stay put, but many others are interested in continued learning.

 Acknowledge and discuss the future roles of the employee.
 Do they desire to be a shift leader?
 Or would they like to transfer to another station or line?
 Maybe they want to mentor new hires.
 Recognizing employee desires and providing ongoing development reduces turnover and drives engagement.

 As always, continue to provide and ask for employee feedback.
 In a culture of continuous feedback, employees will be expected to give, and therefore receive, feedback.

 Employee retention starts with a good onboarding experience

 The new generation of blue-collar workers has different expectations than in the past.
 They are tech-savvy and more likely to expect ongoing development throughout the course of their career.
 To ensure well-run operations, retaining quality employees is more important than ever.

 The first step to retain employees is to implement a thorough new employee development program, beginning with onboarding.
 In short, the best way to achieve the end goal is to focus on the beginning.

 Follow how.fm to stay ahead of best practices for blue-collar onboarding, training, re-training, and upskilling!

-Want to get a free COVID-19 training for your workers?
+Want to get access to better and effortless training for your blue-collar workers?